arnab825/real-estate-project-main/README.md

 # Real Estate Project

-This project is a responsive landing page for a real estate company, replicating the visual style of 7up.
+This project is a responsive landing page for a real estate company, replicating the visual style of real estate project using figma.

 ### Features